traefik/traefik-helm-chart/EXAMPLES.md

     enabled: true
 ```

+> [!WARNING]
+> Knative 1.19 requires Kubernetes v1.32+

 It requires also to deploy Knative.
 With Proxy v3.6, v1.19 of Knative is supported.

+> [!TIP]
+> If you want to test it with k3d, you'll need to set the image accordingly, for instance: `--image rancher/k3s:v1.34.1-k3s1`

 ```shell
 # 1. Install/update the Knative CRDs